module_example.py

 Find the below evaluation for __name__ == “__main__”

-• __name__: This is a special variable in Python that is automatically set by the interpreter.
-When a Python script is executed, __name__ is set to “main” if the script is the main program being run.
-If the script is imported as a module into another script, __name__ is set to the name of the script/module.
+is set to “main” if the script is the main program being run.
+If the script is imported as a module into another script,__name__

-• ==: This is the equality comparison operator.
-It checks whether the value on the left is equal to the value on the right.
+: This is the equality comparison operator.
+It checks whether the value on the left is equal to the value on the right."__main__"

-• "__main__": This is a string literal.
-It’s the value to which __name__ is compared.
+: This is a string literal.
+It’s the value to which__name__

 Running this script straight will provide the following output: “This is the main program” and “Function in module.”
 The code within the ‘if name == “main“:’ block will not be run if you import this script as a module into another script.